ReneeFranzwa/careers.edsurge.com/_posts/2016-04-10-senior-product-ux-designer.md

 <!--break-->

+## The Position

+[EdSurge](http://www.edsurge.com) is looking for a Senior Product/UX Designer to join our cross-functional team.

 ## What will you do once you're here?

 A typical day might begin in a collaborative design session with a product manager.
 You’ll tackle a tough problem together by clarifying what the goals are, challenging assumptions, generating design concepts, and producing basic storyboards or user flows.
 Afterward, you'll take the lead on transforming those high-level ideas into wireframes, mockups, and visual designs.